How to install Git on CentOS 7

 Option One — Install Git with Yum

 The easiest way to install Git and have it ready to use is to use CentOS’s default repositories.
-This is the fastest method, but the Git version that is installed this way may be older than the newest version available.
-If you need the latest release, consider compiling git from source (the steps for this method can be found further down this tutorial).
+This is the fastest method, but the Git version installed this way may be older than the newest version.
+If you need the latest release, consider compiling Git from the source (the steps for this method can be found further down this tutorial).

 Use yum, CentOS’s native package manager, to search for and install the latest git package available in CentOS’s repositories: